venkateshwarant/PerformanContinuousTesting/README.md

 ## Integrating test cases in pipeline

-There is no difference between sequential and parallel test execution while integrating it in pipeline, so follow tutorial in https://github.com/venkateshwarant/UAT to integrate it in pipeline
+To integrate test cases in pipeline, there is no difference between sequential and parallel test execution, so follow tutorial in https://github.com/venkateshwarant/UAT to integrate it in pipeline